SeisComP/seiscomp/doc/base/concepts/modules.rst

 +-----------------------------------------+------------+----------------+

-In addition to the module configuration files some modules such as :ref:`seedlink` or :ref:`scautopick` read :term:`bindings <binding>`.
-Bindings provide parameters specific to stations and are configured per-station bindings or profiles used for multiple stations.
+In addition to the module configuration files some modules such as :ref:`seedlink` or :ref:`scautopick` consider :term:`bindings <binding>`.
+Bindings provide parameters specific to stations.
+They are configured as per-station bindings or profiles used for multiple stations.

 The :ref:`global configuration section <global-configuration>` describes all available global configuration parameters for a trunk module.
 Modules typically do not make use of all available global parameters because they may be disabled, e.g., the messaging component.
 So the configuration of the messaging server is disabled, too.

 The concept section :ref:`Configuration <concepts_configuration>` provides more details about configurations.